Boxing Fever

-Boxing Fever is a boxing video game developed by Digital Fiction and published by Majesco Entertainment and THQ for the Game Boy Advance.
+Boxing Fever is a boxing video game developed by Digital Fiction and published by Majesco Entertainment for the Game Boy Advance.
 It was released in North America on October 30, 2001, and in Europe on February 15, 2002.

 Boxing Fever is a first person boxing game, portrayed from the perspective of the player's fighter.
 Multiplayer is supported through the link cable.
 Boxing Fever received positive reviews from critics, who noted its creative visual style.

 Gameplay

 The game gives the player the perspective of the fighter, in a first person view; the graphical engine gives the illusion of 3D.
 The user punches and blocks with the d-pad, while avoiding punches entirely by weaving with the shoulder buttons.

 There are four championships for the player to complete in throughout the course of gameplay; all of them are available from the start of gameplay and do not need to be earned through performance in the game.
 Boxing Fever lacks a battery save feature, and instead uses an 8-digit password system.